 Rosdhu Queen won the Group 1 Cheveley Park Stakes in 2012 with Mukhadram taking the Eclipse at Sandown in 2014.

 Sea Of Class is certainly among the best horses he has trained, the winner of the 2018 Irish Oaks and an impressive winner of the Yorkshire Oaks.
 She will be best remembered for her unlucky second to Enable in the Prix de l’Arc de Triomphe from an outside draw.

 Addeybb has been the flagbearer for the stable in recent seasons, his victories including the Lincoln Handicap, the Champion Stakes and three Grade 1’s in Australia; twice taking the Queen Elizabeth Stakes and a victory in the Ranvet Stakes.

 Shaamit went straight to Epsom as a three-year-old where he defeated the favourite Dushyantor and subsequent St Leger winner Shantou.
 He was beaten on all three subsequent starts but his Epsom victory established Haggas as a trainer who could compete with the best.
 He had to wait until 2011 for his second Classic success when Dancing Rain won the Oaks under an inspired ride from Johnny Murtagh.
 The filly later won the British Champions Fillies and Mares Stakes at Ascot.

 Addeybb has recorded many notable successes but his Champion Stakes win at Ascot in 2020 will always be treasured by Haggas.
 It was his first Group 1 in the UK, revelling in his favoured soft ground to beat Skaletti and favourite Magical.

 William Haggas returns consistently good percentages and punters know they are certain to get a run for their money.

-He is on course for another highly successful season in 2021 and can be followed with confidence.
+He is on course for another highly successful season and is one of our favourite trainers.